felixb/logstash-kafka-tail/README.md

 Filter and formatting may be specified as comma separated list.
 The first found field gets printed/filtered.

+Setting the format string to an empty string (`""`) makes logstash-kafka-tail printing the raw logstash json object.

 Logging to Kafka
 ----------------